the8Kengineer/chessagon-app/_pages/faqs.md

  **Q:** What is the cost for the "Buy All Sets" Bundle?

  **A:** The Buy All Sets Bundle In-App purchase is available for 3.99 USD, which is a 75% discount per Board Set  and Piece Set included.
-This lets you get everything for the price of a basic happy meal; and is far more stimulating for your brain than a happy meal toy.
+This lets you get everything for less than  the price of an extra-shot double-whipped latte or your favorite fast-food take-out meal; and it is far more stimulating for your brain and much better for your body.

   <br>